 On US-Venezuela talks, Opus was asked whether either government would confirm direct bilateral contact by December 31.
 It found the October 6 diplomatic cutoff, named the reversal pathway, even acknowledged that "escalation itself creates pressure for diplomatic engagement," then gave a 10% chance.
 Trump called Maduro on November 21.
 (More on this in how AI takes stated positions as durable commitments.)

+It's striking to see Claude not really believe its own reasoning.
 Maybe this is working as intended?
 It could be a safety feature, ensuring that Claude doesn't go off the rails when the evidence it gets about what's going on is surprising or unusual.
-But this makes it much worse as forecaster and in asking for advice about decisions and scenarios you might face.
+But this makes it worse as forecaster, and could bite you when you're asking for advice about decisions and scenarios you might face.

-Also see: the paper, the BTF-2 leaderboard, the BTF-2 dataset release, the forecasting API, AI takes people at their word, agents sometimes catastrophize, run agents twice, and the effort paradox.
+Also see: the paper, AI takes people at their word, agents sometimes catastrophize, and the effort paradox.